-E. Examinations
+E. EXAMINATIONS

 - 16. In order to pass a course, a student must have been in satisfactory attendance at the course and must have satisfied the examiners in the associated examinations. - 17.
 The examination associated with each course shall be conducted by means of written and/or practical papers, normally taken at the end of the semester in which the candidate has registered for the courses concerned.
-Oral examinations as well as performance in course work in the form of essays, in-course tests, research papers, projects, or continuous assessment of theoretical and/or practical work may also contribute towards the final grade awarded in a course.
+In addition, oral examinations as well as performance in course work in the form of essays, in-course tests, research papers, projects, or continuous assessment of theoretical and/or practical work may also contribute towards the final grade awarded in a course. - 18.
+When practical papers and/or coursework contribute towards the overall final grade for the course, candidates will usually be required to satisfy the examiners in all aspects of the course.
+On the basis of performance in the practical component of the course, a candidate may, on the recommendation of the Department concerned, be exempted from the practical part of the examination.

-- 18. When practical papers and/or practical coursework contribute towards an examination, candidates must satisfy the examiners in both the theoretical and practical aspects of the course.
-On the basis of performance in the practical component of the course, a candidate may, on the recommendation of the Department concerned, be exempted from the practical part of the examination. - 19.
-A Part II student who marginally fails a course needed for advancement or for graduation, having satisfied the Departmental requirements, may, at the discretion of the Faculty Board of Examiners, be offered a Supplementary Oral.
-Any candidate who satisfies the examiners in a Supplementary Oral will be given the minimum passing grade for the course (D (40%)).
-No more than eight credits may be gained through Supplementary Orals. - 20.
-A candidate who fails the examination associated with a course may be given permission to repeat the course and the examination on a subsequent occasion. - (a) In the event that such a candidate has satisfied the examiners in the theory or practical coursework, the candidate may, on the recommendation of the relevant Department, be exempted from the theory or practical coursework passed.
-If such a recommendation has been made, the candidate may apply to the Dean for permission to take the examination without attending the course (Exam Only). - (b) A Part I student who fails a course twice will not normally be allowed to repeat this course again.
+- 19. A Part II student who marginally fails a course needed for advancement or for graduation, having satisfied the Departmental requirements, may, at the discretion of the Faculty Board of Examiners, be offered a Supplementary Oral.
+Any candidate who satisfies the examiners in a Supplementary Oral will be given the minimum passing grade for the course C (50%)).
+No more than eight credits may be gained through Supplementary Orals. - A candidate who fails the examination associated with a course may be given permission to repeat the course and the examination on a subsequent occasion. - (a) In the event that such a candidate has satisfied the examiners in the coursework, the candidate may, on the recommendation of the relevant Department, be exempted from the coursework passed.
+If such a recommendation has been made, the candidate may apply to the Dean for permission to take the examination without attending the course (Exam Only). - (b) A student who fails a course twice will not normally be allowed to repeat this course again.
 Examinations associated with the Summer Programme are counted as repeats. - 21.
-The Academic Board of a candidate's Campus on the recommendation of the Faculty Board concerned, may debar the candidate from writing the examination associated with a course if the candidate has not attended and/or performed satisfactorily in the course.
+The Academic Board of a candidate's Campus, on the recommendation of the Faculty Board concerned, may debar the candidate from writing the examination associated with a course if the candidate has not attended and/or performed satisfactorily in the course.
 The grade for such a candidate will be recorded as Absent Fail.